jtskxx/Jetski-Qubic-Pool/README.md

 🌊Jetski-Qubic-Pool🌊
 ----------------------

-This is the main client from Qubic.li, designed to connect to the Jetski Pool Qubic.
-It links up with the backend API and retrieves tasks to execute.
+This is the main client from Qubic.li, configured to connect to the Jetski Pool Qubic.

 ➡️The pool applies a 6% fee to the total rewards earned by the computors.
 This fee covers the costs of operating our Qubic computer nodes, which are hosted in a data center, as well as management expenses.